ewfx/gaidp-code-crafters/README.md

 - The DBSCAN algorithm is used for anomaly detection.
 - If PCA is enabled, dimensionality reduction is applied to retain 90% of the variance.
 - The model is trained on the processed dataset, and predictions are saved to an output file.
+- **DBSCAN is the final model with highest silhoutte score (gives datapoints similarity within clusters) compared to other clustering models such as K-means, etc.**

 ### Step 5: Anomaly Verification
 **Objective:** Verify and save the anomalies detected by the model.